 Sharon Lindbloom has loved and served the Lord Jesus Christ since 1979.
 Though never a Mormon, Sharon’s interest in Mormonism — and her great love for the Mormon people — began in 1987 when a family member started investigating The Church of Jesus Christ of Latter-day Saints.
 This led Sharon to study Mormonism through reading the Mormon scriptures as well as the writings of LDS prophets and apostles.
 Sharon’s research led her to become the director of a Minnesota-based outreach ministry to Mormons.
 She served in this capacity for 18 years before joining the staff of Mormonism Research Ministry as the moderator of MRM’s blogsite, Mormon Coffee.
 In 2016 MRM traded Mormon Coffee for Sharon’s regular website feature, Mormonism in the News.
 She continues to serve prayerfully with MRM as a full-time volunteer lay-apologist.
 Sharon and her husband, Bruce, live in the Minneapolis area.
-They have been blessed with two daughters, Allison and Dana, and three grandchildren.
+They have been blessed with two daughters, Allison and Dana, and five grandchildren.

 Aaron Shafovaloff became a student of Mormonism in 1998, when he was introduced to the religion by neighbors.
 His life was forever changed when he discovered Romans 4:5, “And to the one who does not work but trusts him who justifies the ungodly, his faith is counted as righteousness.”
 He joyfully looks back at his conversion in contrast to the “impossible gospel” set forth in the Miracle of Forgiveness and the “after all we can do” (2 Nephi 25:23) requirement that he could never live up to.
 Aaron is a contributor to Mormon Coffee and a regular street evangelist.
 Aaron and his wife Stacie live in Draper, UT.
 Together they have a son and two daughters.

 MRM is a member of Evangelical Ministries to New Religions.